-13. $100,000 was spent on a study to find out whether most people have their toilet paper on the holder with the flap in front of behind.
+13. $100,000 was spent determining whether people have their toilet paper with the flap in front or behind.
 It turns out that 3 out of 4 people have it in front.

-14. Ozzy Osbourne was a plumber’s apprentice before he entered the music industry.
+14. Ozzy Osbourne was a plumber’s apprentice before entering the music industry.

 15. In 1939, Al Moen invented the single-handle faucet that can control hot and cold water in just one turn.

 How To Become A Plumber